Around the Corner in East Dallas / Lakewood

 Where the spirit of the suburbs meets the conveniences of the city.

 Situated along the western edge of White Rock Lake, this neighborhood northeast of downtown takes full advantage of the perks of lakeside living.
-Though many newer, larger builds are popping up, Lakewood’s many original homes, built from the 20s to the 50s, lend the area an anti–cookie cutter charm.
+Even though many newer, larger builds are popping up, Lakewood’s many original homes, built from the 20s to the 50s, lend the area an anti–cookie cutter charm.

 Suburban in feel but not far from the city’s center, the East Dallas/Lakewood area is bordered by White Rock Lake, a benefit that nature-loving locals take great delight in.
 Take your pick from new estates with considerable acreage or cozier bungalows that date back to the 20s and 30s.